MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 An IoT system usually contains multiple devices.
 How can you understand which ones of them are publishers or subscribers?
 The MQTT broker comes into play here.

-To test our Pro Mosquitto MQTT broker, sign up for a free 14-day trial here!
+To test our Pro Mosquitto MQTT broker with advanced features like MQTT HA, multiple MQTT integrations and more, sign up for a free cloud or on-premises trial here!

 MQTT pub-sub message flow

-A publisher sends messages on a specific topic to an MQTT broker, which forwards them to a client or clients that are subscribed to this topic.
+A publisher sends notifications (also called MQTT messages) on a specific topic to an MQTT broker, which forwards them to a client or clients that are subscribed to this topic.
 Each topic can only have one publisher but multiple subscribers.

 What are MQTT topics?

-• The client that is interested in sending messages publishes them on a certain topic.
+- The client that is interested in sending messages publishes them on a specific topic.

 MQTT topics can contain one or several levels, separated by a forward slash, for example: